Paralegal Schools in Massachusetts

 Middlesex Community College

-That Paralegal Studies AS offered at Middlesex Community College enables students with the ability to analyze factual data, prepare legal documents and research legal questions within the context of a professional law office, corporation, or other legal environment.
+That Paralegal Studies AS offered at Middlesex Community College enables students with the ability to analyze factual data, prepare legal documents and research legal questions within the context of a professional law office, corporation, or other legal environments.
 The paralegal studies curriculum is based upon a solid, liberal arts foundation that encompasses general education courses from a variety of disciplines.
 Legal specialty courses emphasize practice-oriented learning and train students to apply critical thinking and analytical problem-solving skills to paralegal problems.
 The degree program is fairly flexible with students allotted the choice of several legal elective courses, including an optional paralegal internship.
 This American Bar Association-approved program is an affordable option for individuals seeking formal paralegal education.

-American Bar Association Approved Paralegal Programs in Massachusetts
+American Bar Association Approved Paralegal Programs in Massachusetts (Not-for-Profit)

 - Bay Path College (Longmeadow)